 - Study rooms are reserved for group study only, i.e., two or more students.

-- The five designated large study rooms are reserved for four or more students.
+- Designated "large" study rooms are reserved for four or more students.

 - Abuses of study rooms and violation of the study room policy may result in the revocation of study room privileges.